 It’s not unusual to crave a cold glass of water on a hot summer day or after you’ve eaten something particularly spicy.
-But there are multiple reasons why you may suddenly find yourself thirsty and some are more serious than others.
+But if you’re extremely thirsty, that can be a sign of a problem.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Family medicine specialist Matthew Goldman, MD, explains that there can be multiple reasons why you’re thirsty all of a sudden — and some are more serious than others.

 “Thirst is a defense mechanism,” says Dr. Goldman.
 In other words, this is your body’s way of letting you know that your fluid levels are imbalanced.

 Our body is made up of many tiny cells.
 Each cell needs a balanced amount of fluid — both inside and outside — to function properly.